marcodelapierre/argonmd/README.md

 * Number of box units

   The first optional parameter specifies how many times the Argon unit cell is replicated along *x*, *y* and *z*, to create the simulation box.
 As each unit cell contains 4 atoms, this parameter also directly determines the total number of atoms in the simulation.
-  For instance, the default value of 5 means that the simulation box contains 5 X 5 X 5 = 125 unit cells, and 125 X 4 = 500 atoms.
+  For instance, the default value of `5` means that the simulation box contains *5 X 5 X 5 = 125* unit cells, and *125 X 4 = 500* atoms.

+  Using a tetragonal or orthorhombic simulation box can be useful when performing scaling tests, as it allows easier control on the number of atoms, that is on the problem size.
+For instance, to double up the size of the default `5` box, an input parameter of `5,10` can be used, which will double the box size along the *z* axis.

+  Finally, note how a mininmum unit of `4` is needed along each direction, if convergence is desired with respect to the distance cut-off for the pairwise interactions.

 ### Extras